 Education and Support

-Many patient education and support services are offered.
-There are also a number of support groups meeting regularly to assist patients in coping with health conditions.
+Schneck offers patient and family education and support services.
+There are also a number of support groups meeting regularly to assist in coping with health conditions.
 Check our Wellness Events & Classes for more information on these groups and services.
+If you have questions about our offerings, contact our Community Wellness department by calling (812) 523-5861.